-In May 2016 the school underwent an Ofsted inspection.
+In February 2020 the school underwent a Section 8 Ofsted inspection.

-The outcome of the inspection was that the school was good with outstanding aspects.
+The outcome of the inspection was that the school continues to be good.

 'Under the dedicated leadership of the headteacher, leaders and governors ensure that the expression of Christian love, supported by other Christian values such as hope, forgiveness and courage, makes a positive contribution to the improving progress and attainment of pupils.'